py60800/ZiqueDB/README.md

 - sets, lists creation
 - ...

 **Important:** As of now, ZiqueDB only runs on a Linux desktop.
-A Windows version could be considered if there is a demand for it but some help would be needed.
+A Windows version is on the way...

 Note that MP3 playing depends on your own collection MP3 files.